Drawing of a circle outline in pen

 Black and white texture image of a beach

 This intertribal center will be a free space to be reserved, shared, and engaged with by Indigenous communities and individuals.
-By nature of being intertribal, involving more than one Tribe, we invite Indigenous people from any tribal community to use the space when it is fully constructed.
+By nature of being intertribal, involving more than one Tribe, we invite Indigenous people from any tribal community to use the space.
 We particularly look forward to Natives who have been removed from the region to be able to return to their homelands.

 Black and white textured image of water splashing in a woods